 What is your background?

 I studied History and after that I specialised in the History of Cinema at the Paris I – Sorbonne University.
 A three-year experience in cinematographic production also allowed me to learn more about all the functions of film shooting and preparation.

 Why cinema?
-How did these cinema walks come about?
+How did these cinema walking tours come about?

-Films generate our dreams, but they also help learning about history af an area and its inhabitants.
+Films generate our dreams, but they also help to learn about the history of an area and its inhabitants.
 Cinema allows us to make a bridge between different arts and techniques.
-The idea of Movie-Ballads was born from the desire to offer a new way to discover the town by using all the resources that cinema has to offer.
+The idea of Ciné-balades was born from the desire to offer a new way to discover the town by using all the resources that cinema has to offer.

-It makes six years I started this project that had never been tried before and which allowed me to mix my various passions around: towns, their history and cinema.
+I started this project about 6 years ago.
+It had never been done before and it allowed me to mix my two passions: history and cinema.
 I create tours for movie lovers or for amateurs who simply want to discover places in a more unusual way.

 Mixing mainstream movies and real discoveries, old movies and latest film shootings, I do walks in Paris and the suburbs accompanied by tourists and Paris locals with whom I share my enthusiasm and my favourite film clips on my tablet!

 How do you build up your ballads, a true discovery of a town through cinema?

 In order to build up my visits, I find settings and locations related to cinema.
 I go to the library and on internet for documentation and I take notes whenever I watch movies in order to enrich my database of shooting or movie locations.
 For some locations, information can be more difficult to obtain.
 For Paris, I have been able to contact Mission Cinema once or twice.
 For the visit that I am preparing in Montreuil, I contacted the chief person responsible of issuing shooting authorisations in the town.
 These are just some examples.
 Sometimes, I also talk to directors to appeal for the latest movie reviews.
 Any source is most welcome.